s-peiran/tp/docs/DeveloperGuide.md

 ### Implementation (Add Notes)

 A new `Note` class is created, which stores the contents of the note as a string.
-The `Contact`/`Meeting` model is then updated to include a new `notes` attribute of type `HashSet<Note>`.
+The `Contact`/`Meeting` model is then updated to include a new `notes` attribute of type `LinkedHashSet<Note>`.

 To distinguish between adding notes to contacts and meetings, 2 separate Command classes are created, namely `AddNoteCommand` (for contacts) and `AddMeetingNoteCommand` (for meetings).
 These classes will then call their respective parser classes, to get the arguments passed in by the user.
 The arguments include the index of the target contact/meeting and the note itself.

-When the respective commands are executed, Notenote will get the indexed contact/meeting object from the Model's `FilteredContactList`/`FilteredMeetingList`.
+When the respective commands are executed, NoteNote will get the indexed contact/meeting object from the Model's `FilteredContactList`/`FilteredMeetingList`.
 Internally, the model will duplicate the existing list of notes and append the additional note.